 Review of all IPC Course Information

-Please ensure you read and understand the information about what the program entails on the IPC Overview webpage, prior to registering for the program.
-Failure to clarify any questions about how the course is laid out before registration will not be considered for refund after the February 1, 2023 deadline.
+Prior to registering for the course, please ensure that you have read and understand all course details.
+Failure to clarify any questions about the course layout before registration will not be considered for refund after the refund deadline.

 Any questions surrounding the program can be sent to queensic@queensu.ca